 'Think of a stylish hotel you’ve stayed in and how they’ve worked the bed to be a stunning feature but also space-efficient within the room (Kit Kemp's Firmdale Hotels (opens in new tab) offer marvellous inspiration).

-'Small bed ideas with a striking headboard can be a great replacement for above the bed decor, especially if you are in a rented property.
+'Beds for small rooms with a striking headboard can be a great replacement for above the bed decor, especially if you are in a rented property.
 Don’t be afraid to be playful with shape.
 A headboard can be used to become the centerpiece of your space.'

 Note the mirror behind the table lamp in this bedroom, too – it's a great way to enhance space and reflect light.